awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-getting-started.md

 When you choose the query editor v2 from the Amazon Redshift console, a new tab in your browser opens with the query editor v2 interface\.
 With the proper permissions, you can access data in an Amazon Redshift cluster or workgroup owned by your AWS account that is in the current AWS Region\.

 The first time an administrator configures query editor v2 for your AWS account, they choose the AWS KMS key that is used to encrypt query editor v2 resources\.
 By default, an AWS owned key is used to encrypt resources\.
 Or an administrator can use a customer managed key by choosing the Amazon Resource Name \(ARN\) for the key in the configuration page\.
 After configuring an account, AWS KMS encryption settings can't be changed\.
 For more information about creating and using a customer managed key with query editor v2, see [Creating an AWS KMS customer managed key to use with query editor v2](#query-editor-v2-kms-key)\.
+The administrator can also optionally choose an **S3 bucket** and path that is used for some features, such as loading data from a file\.
+For more information, see [Loading data from a local file](query-editor-v2-loading.md#query-editor-v2-loading-data-local)\.

 Amazon Redshift query editor v2 supports authentication, encryption, isolation, and compliance to keep your data at rest and data in transit secure\.
 For more information about data security and query editor v2, see the following:
 + [Encryption at rest](security-server-side-encryption.md)
 + [Encryption in transit](security-encryption-in-transit.md)
 + [Configuration and vulnerability analysis in Amazon Redshift](security-vulnerability-analysis-and-management.md)

 AWS CloudTrail captures API calls and related events made by or on behalf of your AWS account and delivers the log files to an Amazon S3 bucket that you specify\.
 You can identify which users and accounts called AWS, the source IP address from which the calls were made, and when the calls occurred\.
-To learn more about how query editor v2 is integrated with AWS CloudTrail, see [Logging with CloudTrail](logging-with-cloudtrail.md)\.
+To learn more about how query editor v2 runs on AWS CloudTrail, see [Logging with CloudTrail](logging-with-cloudtrail.md)\.
 For more information about CloudTrail, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html)\.

 The query editor v2 has adjustable quotas for some of its resources\.
 For more information, see [Quotas for Amazon Redshift objects](amazon-redshift-limits.md#amazon-redshift-limits-quota)\.

 ## Resources created with query editor v2<a name="query-editor-v2-resources"></a>

 Within query editor v2, you can create resources such as saved queries and charts\.
-All resources in query editor v2 are associated with an IAM role or IAM user\.
+All resources in query editor v2 are associated with an IAM role or  with a user\.
+We recommend attaching policies to an IAM role and assigning the role to a user\.

 In the query editor v2, you can add and remove tags for saved queries and charts\.
 You can use these tags when setting up custom IAM policies or to search for resources\.
 You can also manage tags by using the AWS Resource Groups Tag Editor\.

-You can set up IAM roles and IAM users with IAM policies to share queries with others in your same AWS account in the AWS Region\.
+You can set up IAM roles with IAM policies to share queries with others in your same AWS account in the AWS Region\.

 ## Creating an AWS KMS customer managed key to use with query editor v2<a name="query-editor-v2-kms-key"></a>